-All Contests are the sole property of O.B.E.A. and may not be sold or copied without written permission.
-Contests written are the intellectual property of O.B.E.A.
+Disclaimer: All contests are the soe property of OBEA and may not be sold or copied without written permission.
+Written contests are the intellectual property of OBEA.

-RATIONALE FOR THE O.B.E.A.
-CONTEST PROGRAM
+RATIONALE FOR THE OBEA CONTEST PROGRAM

 - 1. To allow students to measure themselves against the best of their peers throughout the Province. - 2.
 To encourage achievement as a consequence of competing with others. - 3.
 To foster a spirit of challenge and the ability to work under a sense of pressure. - 4.
-To recognize excellence in the Business Studies subjects. - 5.
-To stimulate interest in the Business Studies curricula and to promote teacher awareness of O.B.E.A.
+To recognize excellence in the Business Studies subjects. - To stimulate interest in the Business Studies curricula and to promote teacher awareness of OBEA